kathleenmattson/long-docs/README.md

 # long-docs
-Features required for specs and other long docs
+This is the list of the features needed for specifications and other long docs.
+Refer to this list when choosing a text edit tool.